wooisjin/MSMR-2019/README.md

 Thanks to VT Hacks for the chance to make this project.

 Thank you to Microsoft for the opportunity to use their SDK and hardware!

+## IMPORTANT

+Since the file size of the entire build was too big, we were unable to upload the nesscessary files to run the program.
+So, we included only the files needed to show the effort and the basics of functionality.
+All of the scripts in this Git are custom made by us.